Welcome to API Gateway Plugin Hub

 ACL

-The acl plugin allows or denies request access to upstream resources by verifying whether the user initiating the request is in the access control lists.
+The acl plugin controls access to upstream resources by verifying if the user is on the access control lists, enhancing API management.

 CORS